Across the UK, volunteers of the Hindu Swayamsevak Sangh (HSS) UK enthusiastically participated in activities as part of the Big Help Out.

 Nine HSS shakhas, or branches, and 132 participants engaged in 11 different community projects as part of the unique Coronation Bank Holiday weekend initiative.
-Clearing gardens, planting flowers, serving teas, cleaning benches, clearing charity shop clutter, litter picking, visiting care homes, cooking and serving meals, and taking calls on helplines were some of the activities that were undertaken.
-They were all well received with warm words of gratitude by the elderly and the infirm, community groups, and charity shops.
+Clearing community gardens, planting flowers, serving teas, cleaning benches, clearing charity shop clutter, litter picking, visiting care homes, cooking and serving meals, and taking calls on helplines were some of the activities that were undertaken.
+They were all well received with warm words of gratitude by the elderly and the infirm, community groups, temples and charity shops.

 Valerie, a recipient of the HSS UK volunteering efforts, said: “Your amazing hardworking volunteers have made a great difference and we value their efforts.”

-Gary Bargoff, the Finchley Victoria Bowling and Croquet Club president, added: “I take my hat off for all the wonderful work HSS volunteers do without any expectations and give their utmost in terms of spirit.”
+Gary Bargoff, the Finchley Victoria Bowling and Croquet Club president, added: “I take my hat off for all the wonderful work HSS volunteers do without any expectations and give their utmost in terms of community spirit.”

 MORE LIKE THIS…